Strategic Priorities and Plan

 - Faculty assistance with designing assessment methods and collecting and analyzing data

 - Integrate assessment/evaluation and planning

-- Regularly evaluate institutional
+- Regularly evaluate institutional research

 (Source: Report of WASC Visiting Team Educational Effectiveness Review to California State University, Fresno November 30, 2004)